 Though some say Chapman had picked up his nickname by 1806, it wasn't until after his death in 1845 that the legend of Johnny Appleseed really took off.
 Considering his distinctive look, uncommon views, and contribution to the settling of the frontier, it's little wonder his legend proved so powerful.
 Of course, over the years he was made to seem less entrepreneurial and the use of his apples was played down as they made their way into children's books and this Disney cartoon:

 By the time the U.S. government outlawed alcohol in 1920, Chapman had become an American folk hero.
 But this didn't stop the axes of FBI agents who mercilessly tore down orchards to prevent the making of homemade hooch.
 Aside from slaughtering Chapman's trees, this also nearly killed America's connection to hard cider.
 The beverage rooted deep in our history has only recently seen a resurgence in popularity.

-Nova, Ohio, holds a 176-year-old tree, the last known to be planted by Johnny Appleseed himself.
+Nova, Ohio, is home to a 176-year-old tree, the last known to be planted by Johnny Appleseed himself.
 It grows tart green apples, which are now used for applesauce and baking in addition to cider making.
 While Chapman might be glad to see his seeds still bearing fruit, he'd likely be sad to hear this tree is a noted bud source for grafting new apple trees.

 9. HE FOREVER CHANGED THE APPLES OF AMERICA.

 Pollan credits Chapman's preference for seeds over grafting for creating not only varieties like the delicious and golden delicious, but also the "hardy American apple."
 Since apples that are grafted are the same as the parent tree, they don’t change.
 But by forgoing grafting, Johnny created the conditions for apple trees to adapt and thrive in their new world home.